MFS4711/Hackathon-1-Quiz-Game/README.md

 Briefly describe the design choices, including layout, colour schemes, and fonts.
 **Guidance:** Start this section during Phase 1: Ideation & Initial Setup and update it throughout Phase 2 and Phase 3.
 Include digital wireframes created in Phase 1.
 Document the reasoning behind your layout choices, colour schemes, and font selections.

 The Wireframes were produced during the ideation phase of this project.
 They were designed with the user in mind and to ensure the webpage was simplistic and functional as the purpose of the webpage is to provide a fun educational experience.
-The website layout appears slightly differently on smaller screens compared with larger.
+The layout was constructed to make use of the space as the viewport grew up to a point, 1440px, and so the content appeared differently on mobiles compared to larger screens.

 #### Mobile View